 Beyond the Amazon River, up the Ucayali and Tapiche tributaries, the Tapiche Reserve is a wild destination largely unknown to outsiders.

 Located 404km upriver from Iquitos in northern Peru, our 6000 hectare property invites you to leave the chaos and clutter of civilization far behind.

 "Going on the boat towards the reserve felt like being on the way to freedom...disconnecting from all the things we don't need and at the same time (re)connecting to nature."

-The journey from Iquitos, Peru to the Tapiche Jungle Reserve takes approximately 12 hours from door to door, including rest and meal breaks, transportation transfers, and possibly some wildlife watching as we get deeper into the forest.
-This is a general estimate, but please understand that actual travel time during your trip may vary.
-It is a unique opportunity for visitors to observe firsthand the impact of humans on the rainforest.
+The journey from Iquitos, Peru to the Tapiche Jungle Reserve takes approximately 12 hours from door to door, including rest and meal breaks, transportation transfers, and possibly some wildlife watching as we progress deeper into the forest.
+This is a general estimate, so please understand that actual travel time during your trip may vary.
+The journey is a unique opportunity for visitors to observe firsthand the impact of humans on the rainforest.
 It also helps guests understand the pace of river life and the transportation and logistical challenges that local people face every day.
-While the journey is longer than what it takes to travel to other lodges around Iquitos, you are rewarded by unmatched wild animal populations and full immersion into spectacular primary forest.

 The forest closer to civilization is short and thin, and in some areas it has been completely cleared for agriculture or livestock.
-We stop for lunch halfway between Iquitos and the lodge in Requena, the largest town in the area and the hub of wood laundering operations, where all the illegal wood taken from the forest is "magically" certified before it reaches international buyers in Iquitos.
+We stop for lunch halfway between Iquitos and the lodge in Requena, the largest town in the area.
+Requena is the hub of wood laundering operations and a funneling point for all other products coming out of the jungle, from plant products to jungle animals.
 This is a rare glimpse into the lives of real river residents going about their daily lives, no costumes or show performances here.